zynla/Newsletter-sign-up-form/README.md

 #### JavaScript

 This is my second project using JavaScript:

-- I learned how to get values from a form using .value.
+- I learned how to get values from a form using ``.value``.

-- I practiced changing styles dynamically from JS.
+- I practiced changing styles dynamically from JS and it's easy more with Tailwind.

 - I got familiar with useful functions and methods such as: `classList.replace()` , `checkValidity()` , `form.reset()` ...etc;

+- I learned many `EventListener` such as: `Click`, `Submit`, `Input` ...etc.

+- `preventDefault()` prevents the default behavior of an event (for example, automatically reloading the page when submitting a form), allowing full control through JavaScript logic.

 ### Useful resources